substack/grants/peermaps_knight_prototype.md

 These two pieces together will provide a visable alternative to Google Maps and other commerial providers for community mapping projects.

-With peer distribution, we can collectively share the costs of running mapping infrastructure in a cooperative, non-commercial way with fixed costs.
+Instead of paying for tile hosting or hosting custom geographic datasets, peer to peer technologies can provide cooperative, non-commercial infrastructure with fixed costs.

 # What problem are you trying to solve?